bengesoff/mail-tui/README.md

 ## Future Enhancements

-Of course it isn't really usable at this stage, so these are some things I still need to add:
+Of course it isn't really usable at this stage, so these are some things I could still add:

-- Real JMAP email backend using the [`go-jmap`](https://git.sr.ht/~rockorager/go-jmap) package
 - An SMTP client for sending emails
 - Add a SQLite database to cache the mailbox data and avoid needing to re-fetch the whole thing each time the app loads
   - Should also store the query state so we can efficiently request only what has changed since the last time the app ran
 - A background goroutine to subscribe to changes and update the cache accordingly
 - Allow the user to open their `$EDITOR` to compose an email instead of using the built-in form
 - Add config file to `$XDG_CONFIG_HOME/mail-tui/` for storing email account settings
+  - Also need to consider how to pass in secrets securely

 ## Non-goals